Worktree Isolation: Parallel Agent Sessions in Safe Sandboxes¶

 Parallel Agent Infrastructure, Multi-Agent Parallelism.
 For the human experience of managing parallel sessions — role shift, coordination overhead, and decision-making — see Parallel Agent Sessions.

-git worktree creates additional working directories linked to the same repository.
-Each worktree has its own checked-out branch, its own working tree state, and shares git objects with the main checkout — so creation is fast and disk overhead is minimal.
+git worktree creates extra working directories linked to the same repository.
+Each worktree has its own checked-out branch and its own working tree state.
+Each one also shares git objects with the main checkout, so creation is fast and disk overhead is small.

-For agent workflows, this means: each agent gets a private sandbox (Claude Code automates this per sub-agent via isolation: worktree).
-It reads and writes files without affecting any other agent's environment.
-If its output is wrong, the worktree is deleted.
-If its output is correct, its branch is submitted for merge.
+For agent workflows, this gives each agent a private sandbox.
+Claude Code sets this up for each sub-agent through isolation: worktree.
+The agent reads and writes files without touching any other agent's environment.
+If its output is wrong, you delete the worktree.
+If its output is correct, you submit its branch for merge.

-Claude Code's worktrees workflow documentation covers the mechanics.
-The underlying primitive is standard git worktree — nothing Claude-specific about the isolation guarantee.
+The Claude Code worktrees workflow documentation covers the mechanics.
+The underlying primitive is standard git worktree, so nothing about the isolation guarantee is Claude-specific.

-- No shared working directory — agents can't overwrite each other's files
+- No shared working directory, so agents cannot overwrite each other's files

-- No interference with the main branch during execution
+- No interference with the main branch while agents run

-- Failures are contained — a bad agent output affects only its worktree
+- Contained failures, so a bad agent output affects only its worktree

 Parallelism¶

-Worktrees enable agents to work simultaneously without coordination overhead.
-An agent refactoring authentication and an agent adding a new feature can run in parallel because they operate in independent directories.
+Worktrees let agents work at the same time without coordination overhead.
+An agent refactoring authentication and an agent adding a new feature can run in parallel, because they work in separate directories.

-The batch pattern: decompose work into N units, spawn N agents each in its own worktree, each agent opens a PR.
-CI validates each branch independently.
+The batch pattern works like this: split work into N units, spawn N agents each in its own worktree, and have each agent open a PR.
+CI validates each branch on its own.

 graph TD